 This book is your passport to the mesmerizing, multicolored and memorable world of dance.
 Join the author on her journeys through the art of dance, including classical ballet, contemporary/modern, kathak, flamenco, and many other unique styles.
 With stops in Bali, Spain and Cuba, and additional performances/choreographers from China, Israel and Germany, each chapter forms a vivid account of the author's firsthand experiences; spanning performances and travels from 1983 to 2017.
 Combining memoir, travel writing and performance review, McDermott creates a lavish sampler of international dance.
 If you love dance, travel, cultural studies, music or visual arts, you will enjoy this narrative, written by a a professional dancer, teacher, choreographer with over thirty years in the field.
-Available on Amazon.

 Additional publications: